tapglue/snaasSdk-iOS/README.md

 A more detailed documentation can be found on our [documentation](http://developers.tapglue.com/page/ios-guide) website.

+## Get started

+To start using the Tapglue API you need an `APP_TOKEN`.
+Visit our [Dashboard](https://beta.tapglue.com) and login with the credentials you have received from us.
+If you don't have a Tapglue account yet, please [get in touch](mailto:contact@tapglue.com).
+Check our [API documentation](http://developers.tapglue.com/docs) for more details.

 # Installing the SDK

 This page will help you get started with Tapglue on iOS step by step guide.